Skip to main content

 You've accepted all cookies for this website.
 You can change your cookie preferences at any time

-Founded in 1852 and located in the heart of the town of Aberdare in the picturesque Cynon Valley, St Elvan's has recently undergone an extensive £2 million renovation, and has now reopened as a vibrant new space - which is free to visit - featuring concert and conference facilities, an exhibition gallery, meeting rooms, heritage tours and talks, an in-house coffee shop Spires and outdoor sun patio and, of course, as a continued and active place of worship.
+Founded in 1852 and located in the heart of the town of Aberdare in the picturesque Cynon Valley, St Elvan's has recently undergone an extensive £2 million renovation, and has now reopened as a vibrant new space - which is free to visit - featuring concert and conference facilities, an exhibition gallery, heritage tours and talks, an in-house coffee shop Spires with outdoor sun patio and, of course, St Elvan's remains a continued and active place of worship.

 The regular weekly opening hours for the church, coffee shop and gallery are Monday to Saturday 10am - 4pm.